 - The customer has very limited time to go through all proposals, s/he may relook a given proposal further only if it makes the first impression right.

 If you understand these two essential principles and apply them while writing your proposal, your proposal will help you win the contract/partnership/collaboration.
-We are happy to share tips to write a winning business proposal.
+We are happy to share tips for proposal writing,

 Let’s get rolling and look at a general structure your proposal should have.